 - Check the age of your smoke and CO alarms; smoke alarms are good for up to ten years, CO alarms are good for between five and ten years.
 If they’re any older, replace them.

-- Have a professional furnace tune-up performed annually.
+- Have a professional furnace or boiler tune-up performed annually.
 See Are Annual Furnace Inspections Really Necessary?

 - Replace the batteries in your thermostat.
 If your thermostat fails while you’re on vacation, you might come home to a winter wonderland.